butterproject/artworks/Butter/Official/README.md

 Butter Restricted Use Logo License

-Applies to:
+Applies to this folder:
 - Butter_concept_artwork.svg
 - butter_concepts.jpg
 - ... and derivatives

-Copyright (c) 2016 Butter and its contributors (logo(s) designed by Baltazar Gomez)
+Copyright (c) 2016 Butter Project (logo(s) designed by Baltazar Gomez)

 1. This logo may only be used if:
- - official approval is given by Butter for its use in a defined purpose.
+ - official approval is given by Butter Project for its use in a defined purpose.
 2. We reserve the right to revoke a license for a product.
 3. We reserve the right to change this license at our sole discretion.